-4.8 Criteria for progression and transfer to a 4 stage integrated Master's degree
+4.9 Criteria for progression and transfer to a 4 stage integrated Master's degree

-- 4.8.1 The progression criteria set out in Regulation 4.7(i) apply to a voluntary study abroad/placement year which has been included in an integrated Master's degree course, resulting in a 5 stage course.
+4.9.1 The progression criteria set out in Regulation 4.7(i) apply to a voluntary study abroad/placement year which has been included in an integrated Master's degree course, resulting in a 5 stage course.
 An overall mean of 40% is required on the voluntary study abroad/placement year assessment.
 For the placement year, the assessment will be based on the assessment submitted and marked at the University whereas the assessment for a study abroad year will be agreed in advance.
-The voluntary study abroad/placement year is approved on a pass/fail basis and does not contribute to classification. - 4.8.2 Students graduating on an integrated Master's degree including a voluntary study abroad/placement year will have the study abroad/placement year recognised in the degree certificate 'Degree title (with Study Abroad Year or Professional/Industrial Placement Year),' as set out in the University's Academic Framework.
+The voluntary study abroad/placement year is approved on a pass/fail basis and does not contribute to classification.

+4.9.2 Students graduating on an integrated Master's degree including a voluntary study abroad/placement year will have the study abroad/placement year recognised in the degree certificate 'Degree title (with Study Abroad Year or Professional/Industrial Placement Year),' as set out in the University's Academic Framework.
 Students who fail to complete or pass the study abroad/placement year or who have been exempted from the study abroad/placement year on personal grounds may exit on the course title excluding 'with Study Abroad Year or Professional/Industrial Placement Year', provided that the progression/award criteria have been met.

-4.9 Criteria for progression from the Foundation Year into stage 1 and the Birmingham City University Foundation Certificate
+4.10 Criteria for progression from the Foundation Year into stage 1 and the Birmingham City University Foundation Certificate

-- 4.9.1 There is no automatic progression onto an associated award as students are required to achieve the assessment criteria for progression to stage 1 of a University degree as set out below. - 4.9.2 Students will progress from a foundation year to stage 1 of an associated course where either (a) or (b) has been achieved: - (a) 120 credits, as a result of the pass mark being achieved on all modules, and a stage mean of 40% for progression onto a Bachelors or onto an integrated Master's degree.
+- 4.10.1 There is no automatic progression onto an associated award as students are required to achieve the assessment criteria for progression to stage 1 of a University degree as set out below.
+The regulations on trailed credit do not apply to students progressing from the Foundation Year into stage 1. - 4.10.2 Students will progress from a foundation year to stage 1 of an associated course where either (a) or (b) has been achieved: - (a) 120 credits, as a result of the pass mark being achieved on all modules, and a stage mean of 40% for progression onto a Bachelors or onto an integrated Master's degree.
 This will enable progression onto any associated course. - (b) 120 credits and a stage mean of 40% for progression onto a Bachelor's or integrated Master's course.
 This may include a maximum of 40 credits which have been automatically compensated where the standard criteria have been met.
 In addition, the Resit PAB has discretion to apply up to 20 condoned credits, subject to a maximum of 40 credits applied via condoned or compensated credit for the stage.
 The application of compensated/condoned credit will result in progression onto permitted associated courses within the disciplines of the modules where the pass threshold has been achieved.
-A list confirming which associated courses are precluded as a result of individual module failure will be made available to students. - 4.9.2 A Foundation Certificate will be awarded in cases where a student meets the assessment criteria for progression to stage 1 of an associated Bachelor's award but decides not to continue into stage 1 and in cases where a student does not complete stage 1.
-The rules on trailed credit do not apply. - 4.9.3 There is no automatic right to repeat the foundation year.
+A list confirming which associated courses are precluded as a result of individual module failure will be made available to students. - 4.10.3 A Foundation Certificate will be awarded in cases where a student meets the assessment criteria for progression to stage 1 of an associated Bachelor's award but decides not to continue into stage 1 and in cases where a student does not complete stage 1. - 4.10.4 There is no automatic right to repeat the foundation year.